Mear-MRK/audioChat_java/README.md

 ### Audio Chat App

-This is a peer-to-peer (P2P) audio chat application written in Java.
+This is a peer-to-peer (P2P) audio chat command-line application written in Java.
 It allows two users to have a real-time audio conversation over a network.
 The application is designed to be simple and easy to use, while still providing good audio quality.

 #### Features